-The works of classical Muslim scholars are replete with references on the dangers associated with proximity to those in power.
-Iyyakum wa-al-dukhul ‘ala al-salatin (Never enter the palaces of sultans) is a common heading found in many early works on morals and proper behaviour.
+The works of classical Muslim scholars are replete with references to the dangers associated with proximity to those in power.
+Iyyakum wa-al-dukhul ‘ala al-salatin, “Never enter the palaces of sultans”, is a common heading found in many early works on morals and proper behaviour.
 Some, like al-Suyuti, authored complete treatises on the subject.
 To seek to be close to a king, we are told, is to be invariably compromised.
-Rather than pursue such proximity, religious figures should themselves be pursued for advice, and even then, they should be reluctant to provide this advice since it is clearly a waste of time.
-In one account, we are told that the Sultan of Bukhara sent his messenger to al-Bukhari, the famous compiler of Prophetic traditions, to invite him to recite his works in the palace.
+Rather than pursue such proximity, religious figures should themselves be pursued for advice, and even then they should be reluctant to provide this advice since it is clearly a waste of time.
+In one account, we are told that the Sultan of Bukhara sent his messenger to al-Bukhari, the famous compiler of prophetic traditions, to invite him to recite his works in the palace.
 The response of Bukhari summarizes the classical approach: “Tell the sultan, I will not degrade the sanctity of knowledge, nor visit the palaces of sultans.
 If you want something from me, visit me at the mosque or at my home.”
-Some were even more extreme in their emphatic insistence that kings are to be avoided: “If they ask you to visit them, even if only to recite a verse from the Quran to them, do not accept.”
+Some were even more extreme in their emphatic insistence that kings were to be avoided: “If they ask you to visit them, even if only to recite a verse from the Quran to them, do not accept.”

-There were of course always exceptions, reformers who felt that proximity to a powerful figure may result in something positive, an added value that would be impossible to achieve without a powerful patron.
+There were, of course, always exceptions.
+Reformers who felt that proximity to a powerful figure may result in something positive, an added value that would be impossible to achieve without a powerful patron.
 And, of course, there were always those who found in such proximity an opportunity for personal gain.
-As the modern state began to emerge, the exceptions increased, either because of the realization that no reform project can succeed if the modern state was opposed to it, or simply because of the dramatic centralization of power that was taking place, and the transformation of religious scholars into government employees.
+As the modern state began to emerge, the exceptions increased, either because of the realization that no reform project could succeed if the modern state was opposed to it, or simply because of the dramatic centralization of power that was taking place, and the transformation of religious scholars into government employees.

-In the careers of Jamal al-Din al-Afghani (1838-1897) and Muhammad Abduh (1849-1905), we find fascinating examples of interactions with the leaders of the time.
+In the careers of Jamal al-Din al-Afghani (1838–1897) and Muhammad Abduh (1849–1905) we find fascinating examples of interactions with the leaders of the time.
 Both tried to co-opt Khdieve Tawfiq, and supported his succession, believing he would enact the reforms they believed in.
 Once he became the ruler, however, Tawfiq awoke from his reformist fantasy and turned against them.
-Afghani was in no time expelled from Egypt.
-Nor was Afghani more fortunate with Sutlan Abd al Hamid who effectively placed him under house arrest.
-When told to stop playing with the beads of his misbaha or string of beads in the presence of the Sultan, the agitated Afghani responded, “The Sultan plays with the lives of 30 million subjects, and I am not allowed to play with thirty beads?”
+In no time, Afghani was expelled from Egypt.
+Nor was Afghani more fortunate with Sultan Abd al-Hamid who effectively placed him under house arrest.
+When told to stop playing with the beads of his masbaha, or string of prayer beads, in the presence of the Sultan, the agitated Afghani responded, “The Sultan plays with the lives of 30 million subjects, and I am not allowed to play with thirty beads?”
 Abduh’s relationship with Khdeieve Abbas was no different.
-Abduh would agree to visit him, but he had an acute sense of the ‘dignity’ of what he represented; far too much of it in the eyes of Abbas who would complain, “He [Abduh] enters my chamber as though he was pharaoh himself!”
+Abduh would agree to visit him, but he had an acute sense of the ‘dignity’ of that which he represented; far too much of it in the eyes of Abbas who would complain, “He [Abduh] enters my chamber as though he was pharaoh himself!”

-So much for the distant past, let’s zoom in on Syria, my personal obsession.
-Ahmad Kaftaru (1915-2004), the late grand mufti of Syria, is perhaps most famous for being the Muslim scholar who decided to make an alliance with Hafiz al-Asad, long before Asad became the powerful ‘king’ of Syria.
-This stand infuriated many of Syria’s religious scholars who regarded Asad as an Alawite Bathaist from rural Latakia (in essence combining everything they hated).
-Kaftaru’s logic was that Asad was going to be the president no matter what, and that an alliance with him would ensure that Muslim scholars are not entirely marginalized from society.
-Eventually, most of those who disagreed with Kaftaru, including al-Buti, would emulate his approach, and by the late 90s, numerous Syrian religious scholars had created some type of alliance with the regime.
+So much for the distant past.
+Let us zoom in now on Syria, my personal obsession.
+Ahmad Kaftaru (1915–2004), the late grand mufti of Syria, is perhaps most famous for being the Muslim scholar who decided to make an alliance with Hafiz al-Asad, long before Asad became the powerful ‘king’ of Syria.
+This stand infuriated many of Syria’s religious scholars who regarded Asad as an Alawite Ba’thist from rural Latakia (in essence combining everything they hated).
+Kaftaru’s logic was that Asad was going to be the president no matter what, and that an alliance with him would ensure that Muslim scholars were not entirely marginalized from society.
+Eventually, most of those who disagreed with Kaftaru, including al-Buti, would emulate his approach and, by the late 1990s, numerous Syrian religious scholars had created some type of alliance with the regime.
 And it wasn’t just religious scholars.
 Merchants, technocrats, even philosophers, novelists and poets became part of this peculiar framework.